jmettraux/h.js/README.md

 H.hasClass(sta, sel, cla);
 H.hasc // alias

-// Sets a class on a set of Element instances of removes the class if already
+// Sets a class on a set of Element instances or removes the class if already
 // present
 H.toggleClass(sta, cla);
 H.toggleClass(sta, sel, cla);